FGRCL/COMP472/a1/README.md

                         The model to train

 ```
-example: ` python a1/main.py -tr dataset/train_1.csv -ts dataset/test_with_label_1.csv -o out/GNB-DS1.txt -m bayes       `
+example: ` python a1/main.py -tr dataset/train_1.csv -ts dataset/test_with_label_1.csv -o out/<OUTPUT_FILE>.csv -m bayes       `

-you can also use the convenience script `./create_all_output` to generate predictions with all models and datasets.
+you can also use the convenient script `./create_all_output` to generate predictions with all models and datasets.

 ## Performing a gridsearch